The Twelfth Moment of Hecke $L$-Functions in the Weight Aspect: Test Functions and Transforms

 This, however, does not meet the requirements of \hyperref[thm:KM4x2reciprocity]{Theorem \ref*{thm:KM4x2reciprocity}}, since the Mellin transform $\widehat{H}(s)$ of the transform $H(x)$ of the pair $(h,h^{\hol})$ given by \eqref{eqn:H+fromKscrhol} does not decay sufficiently rapidly in the vertical strip $-5 < \Re(s) < 1$.
 One might hope to get around this by instead working with a smooth approximation to the indicator function of the short interval $[K - L,K + L]$, namely $h^{\hol}(k) \coloneqq \Omega((k - K)/L)$ with $\Omega$ an arbitrary smooth function compactly supported on $[-3/2,3/2]$ that is nonnegative, equal to $1$ on $[-1,1]$, and has bounded derivatives, but this nonetheless runs into the same issue.

 We circumvent this obstacle via two tricks.
 The first is the root number trick: since $L(1/2,f) = 0$ whenever $k_f \equiv 2 \pmod{4}$, as the root number of $L(s,f)$ is $i^{k_f}$, we can instead choose our test function such that $i^k h^{\hol}(k)$ approximates the indicator function of $[K - L,K + L]$.
+This insertion of the root number drastically changes the behaviour of the associated transform $H(x)$ given by \eqref{eqn:H+fromKscrhol} in terms of its localisation and oscillation; see \cite[Corollary 8.2]{ILS00} for a quintessential example of this phenomenon.
 The second trick is to carefully choose this approximation in such a way that $\widehat{H}(s)$ is holomorphic on a wide vertical strip in which it decays extremely rapidly.